VMjack64/SOC-Homelab/PART13BONUS.md

 - Another `uac.cmd` script executed at 12\:38\:22.569 AM
 - `C:\Users\Administrator\AppData\Local\Microsoft\Windows\PowerShell\StartupProfileData-NonInteractive` modified

-Because of the similarities, instead of correlating the other `uac.cmd` script via process GUID, I returned to the process ID strategy, using that of the current `uac.cmd` script to find additional events:
+Because of the similarities, I returned to the process ID strategy, using that of the current `uac.cmd` script to find additional events:
 ![](/screenshots/365.png)

-Sure enough, I found a few points of interest from this search:
+Sure enough, I uncovered some potential IoCs:
 - 12\:43\:20.923 AM: The following suspicious task was scheduled: C:\Windows\System32\schtasks.exe /create /sc minute /mo 30 /tn "Svtasks" /tr "\"C:\Users\Administrator\AppData\Local\Temp\2\svtasks.cmd\"" /f.
 The task named Svtasks runs the batch script svtasks.cmd every 30 minutes, ignoring warnings if such a task already exists (/f).
 - 12\:43\:21.170 AM: A DLL, C:\Windows\SysWOW64\taskschd.dll, was loaded
 - 12\:45\:16.728 AM: Another batch script, C:\Windows\SysWOW64\show.cmd, was executed

 ### uac.cmd #2 Events
-When looking into the process ID of the other uac.cmd script executed, I get back the following event count:
+For the other `uac.cmd` script, I also used its process ID instead of the process GUID:

-Some of the more notable ones include:
+Notable events:
 12:38:22.620 AM: PowerShell command executed: "C:\Windows\System32\WindowsPowerShell\v1.0\PowerShell.exe" -Command "Start-Process cmd -ArgumentList '/c "C:\Windows\System32\WindowsPowerShell\v1.0\PowerShell.exe" Set-Itemproperty -Path REGISTRY::HKLM\Software\Microsoft\Windows\CurrentVersion\Policies\System -Name ConsentPromptBehaviorAdmin -Value 0' -Verb RunAs -Wait -windowstyle hidden".
 This hidden PowerShell session is started as an administrator to set the ConsentPromptBehaviorAdmin registry to 0x00000000, enabling the malware to perform elevated operations without the need for permissions first.
 The process doesn’t stop until its task is completed.
 This action essentially confirms the reconnaissance theory mentioned back when the registry was queried.
 12:46:02.769 AM: Ping to 192.168.1.1
 Command ran to list all currently running tasks; process discovery in action or related to the Svtasks task earlier